Harry Kendall Thaw: Motivations for the shooting

 After his expulsion from Harvard, Thaw's sphere of activity alternated between Pittsburgh and New York City.
 In New York, he was determined to place himself amongst those privileged to occupy the summit of social prominence.
-His applications for membership in the city's elite men's clubs—the Metropolitan Club, the Century Club, the Knickerbocker Club and the Players' Club—were all rejected.
-His membership in the Union League Club was summarily revoked when he rode a horse up the steps into the club's entrance way, a "behavior unbefitting a gentleman."
-All of these snubs, Thaw was convinced, were directly or indirectly due to the intervention of the city's social lion, the architect Stanford White.
-His exclusion from clubs became part of a long line of perceived indignities heaped on Thaw, who maintained the unshakable certainty that his victimization was all orchestrated by White.
+His applications for membership in the city's elite men's club (the Metropolitan Club, the Century Club, the Knickerbocker Club and the Players' Club) were rejected.
+His membership in the Union League Club was revoked when he rode a horse up the steps into the club's entrance way, a "behavior unbefitting a gentleman."Thaw was convinced were the direct or indirect result of the intervention of the city's social lion, the architect Stanford White.

 Another incident furthered Thaw's paranoid obsession with White.
-A disgruntled showgirl whom Thaw had publicly snubbed got her revenge by sabotaging a lavish party he had planned by hijacking all the female invitees and transplanting their festivities to White's infamous Tower Room at Madison Square Garden.
-Thaw, stubbornly ignorant of the real cause of the chain of events, once again blamed White for single-handedly destroying his revelries.
-His social humiliation was completed when glaring absence of "doe-eyed girlies" was reported in the press.
+A disgruntled showgirl whom Thaw had publicly snubbed got her revenge by sabotaging a lavish party he had planned by hijacking all the female invitees and moved the festivities to White's Tower Room at Madison Square Garden.
+For this, Thaw blamed White for sabotaging him.
+The former's lack of attention by "doe-eyed girlies" was remarked upon by the press.

-The reality was that Thaw both admired and resented White's social stature.
-More significantly, he recognized that he and White shared a passion for similar lifestyles.
-White, unlike Thaw, could carry on without censure, and seemingly with impunity.
+Thaw admired and resented White's social stature.
+He recognized that he and White shared a passion for similar lifestyles.
+White, unlike Thaw, could carry on without censure and impunity.

 Drug use

 Various sources document Thaw's drug addiction, which became habitual after his expulsion from Harvard.
-He reportedly injected large amounts of cocaine and morphine, occasionally mixing the two drugs into one injection.
+He reportedly injected large amounts of cocaine and morphine, either together or at the same time in one injection.
 He was also known to use laudanum (tincture of opium), and on at least one occasion he drank a full bottle in a single swallow.
 Thaw's drug addiction was verified by his wife, Evelyn Nesbit.
 In a sworn statement she made before their marriage, she said that "One day...I found a little silver box oblong in shape, about two-and-one-half inches in length, containing a hypodermic syringe ...
 I asked Thaw what it was for, and he stated to me that he had been ill, and had to make some excuse.
 He said he had been compelled to take cocaine."